unixvoid/nsproxy/readme.md

   - `useclustermanager:`  whether or not to use the cluster manager. acceptable fields are 'true' and 'false'
   - `port:`  the port that cluster manager will listen on (this is what port clients use to check in)
   - `pingfeq:`  the ammout of time in between health checks (in seconds)
+  - `webpollfeq:`  the ammout of time between the web socket manager polls (in seconds)
+  - `webhost:`   the port that websockets are exposed on
+  - `webhostdeadtime:`  the ammout of time in between health checks (in minutes)
 - `[dns]`
   - `ttl:`  the default time to live (in seconds) for dns entries
 - `[upstreamdns]`